Looking for a way to organize your kids’ Nerf gun collection? Try this space-saving Nerf wall.

 Using the stud locations on the wall, mark the pegboard/frame with these measurements (top and bottom of the frame) so you can pre-drill holes for the drywall screws.

-After, install the pegboard/frame onto the wall by aligning the stud locations to the pre-drilled holes.
+Afterward, install the pegboard/frame onto the wall by aligning the stud locations to the pre-drilled holes.

 Use a level to make sure it is straight before drilling it into the wall with the drywall screws.
 Use two drywall screws per stud top and bottom of the frame.

-Framing it Out
+Framing It Out

 Next, apply caution tape on the face of the black-painted frame.

-Then use an X-Acto knife to trim the tape on the mitered edge of the frame.
+Then, use an X-Acto knife to trim the tape on the mitered edge of the frame.
 This gives the tape a blended appearance.

-Line up the painted frame to the pegboard/frame and attached it with finishing nails.
+Line up the painted frame to the pegboard/frame and attach it with finishing nails.
 Make sure to only place nails in the black portions of the caution tape.
 We used 3 nails per side.

 Cover up the heads of the finishing nails by coloring them in with a black Sharpie.